-- 90% of the school site is wheelchair friendly. - There are lifts in all areas of the school where there are stairs except one. - If classroom locations need to be changed to accommodate for the physical needs of a student then this is prioritized.

-- Adaptations have been made to specialist areas where necessary, for example, height adjustable work stations in food technology. - There are easy access gender neutral toilets across the school site.
+- 90% of the school site is wheelchair friendly (100% from September 2024). - There are lifts in all areas of the school where there are stairs except one (lift currently under construction) - If classroom locations need to be changed to accommodate for the physical needs of a student then this is prioritized. - Adaptations have been made to specialist areas where necessary, for example, height adjustable work stations in food technology. - There are easy access gender neutral toilets across the school site.